William E. Brown, a REALTOR® from Alamo, Calif., is the 2018 Immediate Past President of the National Association of REALTORS® (NAR).

 Bill has served in numerous positions at the local, state, and national levels.
 He currently serves on NAR’s Executive Committee, Board of Directors, and Leadership Team.
 He has been an NAR Director since 1991 and was Chairman of the RPAC Trustees in 2004.
 He has been a Committee Liaison twice (2006 and 2011) and was the 2012 Regional Vice President for Region 13; comprised of California, Hawaii, and Guam.
 He is a Golden R, member of the President's Circle and in 2010 was inducted into the RPAC Hall of Fame.
 In 2013, Bill served as an NAR Vice President.

 At the state level, Bill served as California Association of REALTORS® President and was honored as REALTOR® of the Year in 2008, and served on the Executive Committee six times.

 At the local level, Bill served as president of the Oakland Association of REALTORS® in 1984 and served on numerous local association committees.
 He chaired successful campaigns to fight two rent control initiatives in Oakland, California – No on E and No on EE.
 Bill also was selected by then-Oakland Mayor Lionel Wilson to serve as the first landlord representative on the City of Oakland's Residential Rent Arbitration Board.

 Bill and his wife, Heather, are proud parents of their son, Cole.

-NAR, The Voice for Real Estate®, is America’s largest trade association, representing over 1.3 million REALTORS® involved in all aspects of the residential and commercial real estate industries.
+The NATIONAL ASSOCIATION OF REALTORS® is America’s largest trade association, representing 1.3 million members involved in all aspects of the residential and commercial real estate industries.